Veetaha/vee-type-safe/README.md

 ### `match(suspect: unknown, typeDescr: TypeDescription): MatchInfo`

-Returns a `MatchInfo` object (description is bellow) stores an information whether `conforms(suspect, typeDescr)` and if not, why and where is its invalid property.
+Returns a `MatchInfo` object (description is bellow) that stores an information whether `conforms(suspect, typeDescr)` and if not, why and where its invalid property is.
 This is a powerful tool to generate useful error messages while validating value shape type.
 ~~~typescript
     const untrustedJson = {